 After stealing the hearts of many and catapulting stars Sandra Oh (Eve) and Jodie Comer (Villanelle) to international fame, Killing Eve was confirmed to return for a fourth season, airing in 2022, earlier this year.
 But you know what they say.
 All good things must come to an end, which, unfortunately, also rings true for the hit BBC crime drama.
-View the teaser for the final season of Killing Eve below.
+View the full trailer for the final season of Killing Eve below.

 It’s been confirmed that the first two episodes of the beloved series will air air on BBC America on February 27, 2022 at 8pm ET, and will then stream on BBC iPlayer straight afterwards.